ArtPoon/slides/markdown/mbi3100-denovo.md

   * These outputs are generally written in a FASTA format.

 <small>
 Image credit: Ghurye and Pop (2019).
-[Modern technologies and algorithms for scaffolding assembled genomes](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006994).
-PLOS Comput Biol 15: e1006994.
+Modern technologies and algorithms for scaffolding assembled genomes.  <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006994">PLOS Comput Biol 15: e1006994</a>.
 </small>

 ---